Please pardon our appearance, we are still materializing!

 Except as otherwise required by law or these Bylaws, decisions of the Board shall be made by majority vote of directors present.

-ARTICLE IV - OFFICERS OF THE BOARD OF DIRECTORS
+ARTICLE VI – OFFICERS OF THE BOARD OF DIRECTORS

 Officers